Learn how to apply for our 2024 scholarships.

 - Glendale Latino Association Scholarship requires that a student have Latino heritage and be graduating from a Glendale Unified School District public/private high school or Allan F. Daily Continuation High School.

-- John & Elsie Krikorian Journalism Scholarship was established in memory of the founders of Business Life Magazine and is for students studying journalism, marketing or business.
+- John & Elsie Krikorian / Women Achievers Journalism Scholarship was established in memory of the founders of Business Life Magazine and is for students studying journalism, marketing or business.

 - Frank & Ann Leone Scholarship honors a graduating senior of Glendale High School.

-- The Sambar Scholarship Endowment gives awardees who have graduated from a Glendale Unified School District area public or private high school with “a little hand up” in their college goals.
+- The Sambar Scholarship Endowment gives awardees who are graduating from a Glendale Unified School District area public or private high school with “a little hand up” in their college goals.

 Please click on the link below to begin your online application process.
 Applications may be started and saved online if you are unable to complete it in one sitting.
-However, all information, including attachments, must be submitted and the application completed/finished by the end of March 2, 2018.
+However, all information, including attachments and transcripts must be submitted and the application completed/finished by the end of March 4, 2024.